stennety/mywebsite/_drafts/write-a-tagged-template-literal-function-for-sql.md

 https://gist.github.com/Sharaal/742b0537035720dba7bc85b6bc7854c5

 ---
-layout: post
+layout: "post"
-title: Write a tagged template literal function for SQL
+title: "Write a tagged template literal function for SQL"
 ---

 After I searched for alternatives to [knex](https://knexjs.org/) and discover the new feature of the [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) and an example usage of them for sql queries in [slonik](https://www.npmjs.com/package/slonik), I wanted to understand the usability of them by writing an own tagged template literal function.

 This came with a few unexpected stumbling blocks but at the end it resulted in the [sql-pg](https://www.npmjs.com/package/sql-pg) library only for this responsibility which also solves problems [slonik](https://www.npmjs.com/package/slonik) has and can be used together with [`pg`](https://www.npmjs.com/package/pg).

 <!--more-->

 ## The first draft how tagged template literal functions work